← Back to Library

 The military subgroup “basically agreed on pretty much everything” regarding ceasefire monitoring mechanics.
 This represents procedural advancement—agreement on how a ceasefire would be monitored if one were agreed—but says nothing about whether the political will exists to reach agreement on what would be monitored or who would do it.

-As noted ...
+As noted above, on ...